IrinaNorro/OtherProjects/README.md

 We designed a guest book for rental cottage.
 This project works around databases and PHP.
 Used also MySQL to create and store DataBase.
 We used also htAccess for safer Admin Access into web page.
-My part of the project:
+My parts of the project are:
 - index.php
 - LueTietokannasta.php
 - Virheilmoitus.html

+### Thanks taking time to see my projects!